Mutares: Company sales

-Shares

-Mutares SE & Co.
-KGaA shares have been traded in the Entry Standard of the Frankfurt Stock Exchange since May 2014.
-Mutares has a market capitalization of around €300 million.

 Development of the Mutares Group

 Mutares was founded in 2008 by Axel Geuer and Robin Laik in Munich.
-In 2013, the Mutares Group achieved nine-year sales of € 347 million with nine investments.
+In 2013, the Mutares Group achieved nine-year sales of €347 million with nine investments.
 In fiscal 2012, the financial year was changed to the calendar year.
 Until the short financial year 2012, the financial year ran from April to March.
 In addition to its headquarters in Munich, Mutares also has offices in London (UK), Paris (France) and Milan (Italy).